RookieCol/rookiecol/README.md

  ### What I'm doing:

-- 🔭 I’m currently working on Hash Trust, a Blockchain startUp
-- 🌱 I’m currently learning Nodejs, React, Kubernetes and rabitMQ
+- 🌱 I’m currently working with Nestjs, React, Kubernetes and rabitMQ

 - 📫 How to reach me: juand.agudelom@utadeo.edu.co